Open call for 2 volunteers for “A Place I Know” ESC project in

 Accordingly, the activities to be carried out by the volunteers:

-- To help the cognitive, behavioral, and skill-oriented development of the disabled,
+● Providing help in terms of the cognitive, behavioral, and skill-oriented development of the disabled,

-- Participating in activities to integrate disabled people into society through sports,
+● Participating in activities to integrate people with disabilities into society through sports,

 - 18 – 30 years old